star-e-tohoku/TerraVector-Clust/README.md

 </div>

 ## Dependency
-Python codes
+We provide the python implementation.

-The following is requirements:
+The program requires the following packages:
 - numpy
 - pandas
 - pygmt